-Common Justice is seeking an experienced, hard-working, organized, enthusiastic person with excellent people skills to join its team in Brooklyn.
+Common Justice is seeking an experienced, hard-working, organized, enthusiastic person with excellent people skills to join its team.

 The Intervention Manager will be responsible for the following duties: